imacrayon/alpine-ajax/docs/examples/lazy-load.md

 </article>
 ```

-This loading indicator exists on the while we fetch the articles's content.
+This loading indicator exists on the page while we fetch the articles's content.
 You can use any CSS or SVG magic you'd like to create a fancy looking loading indicator.

 The loaded content is then inserted into the UI once the request has succeeded: